shiryehoshua/POR/README.md

-PORE
+P||
 ====

+Python in Parallel.

+Or, if you prefer...

-Poorly Written Parallel Programming
+PoORly Written Parallel Programming